AdaCore/spark2014/README.md

 * Is the main reference point for knowledge on the technology.
 * Is the software architect on the technology.

-Currently these roles are exercised by Yannick Moy (Team Coordinator) and Johannes Kanig (Team Technical Authority).
+Currently these roles are exercised by Claire Dross (Team Coordinator) and Johannes Kanig (Team Technical Authority).

 # 5. Community